agarciavenzor/SensorID_Data_Analysis/README.md

     - + **Mre_"Time.Point"_Edges.csv**: Edge lists of the Mre11ID networks.
 Each file contains the edge lists of each time point; the full network refers to the edge list of all the interactors found in the Mre11ID networks.

 ### [SensorID shNcl Experiment Rnetcarto modularity analysis](./SensorID_shNcl_Experiment_Rnetcarto_Modularity_Analysis)
-This repository section .
+This repository section is intended to contain the mass spectrometry results, the edge list, and the R script to identify the structural modules of the SensorID protein-protein interacting networks after Nucleolin silencing.
+The modularity analysis of the PPI networks was done using the simulated annealing Rnetcarto modularity algorithm, and calculating the connectivity (within-module degree) and the participation coefficient, which are used to further distinguish network structural roles.
+The results from the Rnetcarto modularity analysis were verified and manually merged with previous analysis tables to generate a data frame that contains a comprehensive description of each node in the network.
 This section of the repository contains the following files:
 **SensorID_shNcl_Experiment_Rnetcarto_Modularity_Analysis**
-The section shNcl_Network_Analysis contains all the R scripts and files for the network analysis of the SensorID shNcl experiment interactomes:
+The section SensorID_shNcl_Experiment_Rnetcarto_Modularity_Analysis contains the R scripts and files for the network modularity analysis of the SensorID shNcl experiment interactomes:
- - 1. **sSensorID_shNcl_Experiment_Rnetcarto_Modularity_Analysis**, containes the next files:
+ - 1. **SensorID_shNcl_Experiment_Rnetcarto_Modularity_Analysis**, containes the next files:
-    - + **shNcl_Network_Analysis.R**: R Script for analyzing the SensorID shNcl experiment interactomes using the functions of the igraph R package.
+    - + **SensorID_shNclExp_rNetcarto_Modularity_Analysis.R**: R Script for analyzing the SensorID shNcl experiment interactomes using the functions of the Rnetcarto and igraph R packages.
-    - + **SensorID_shNclExp_Matrix.csv**: Matrix containing the metadata of the SensorID shNcl and SensorID shScr interactomes.
+    - + **Sirt6ID_shNclExp_DataFrame.csv**: Matrix containing the metadata of the Sirt6ID shNcl and SensorID shScr interactomes.
 It contains the name and annotation of each interactor, as well as its Fold Change versus the negative controls.
+    - + **Ku80ID_shNclExp_DataFrame.csv**: Matrix containing the metadata of the Ku80ID shNcl and SensorID shScr interactomes.
+It contains the name and annotation of each interactor, as well as its Fold Change versus the negative controls.
+    - + **Mre11ID_shNclExp_DataFrame.csv**: Matrix containing the metadata of the Mre11ID shNcl and SensorID shScr interactomes.
+It contains the name and annotation of each interactor, as well as its Fold Change versus the negative controls.
-    - + **SensorID_shNclExp_CompleteNetwork_EdgeList.tsv**: Edge list that includes all the interactions from the SensorID shNcl experiment.
-It is similar to the Full Nuclear Network (FNN) used in the SensorID dynamic interactome network analysis.
+    - + **Sirt6ID_shNclExp_FullNetwork_EdgeList.tsv**: Edge list of the Sirt6ID Full network containing all the interactions found in the control shRNA (shScr) and the Nucleolin targeting shRNA (shNcl).
     - + **Sirt6ID_shScrlvsCneg_Network_EdgeList.tsv**: Edge list of the Sirt6ID IR2h treated with the control shRNA (shScr).
     - + **Sirt6ID_shNclvsCneg_Network_EdgeList.tsv**: Edge list of the Sirt6ID IR2h treated with the Nucleolin-targeting shRNA (shNcl).
+    - + **Ku80ID_shNclExp_FullNetwork_EdgeList.tsv**: Edge list of the Sirt6ID Full network containing all the interactions found in the control shRNA (shScr) and the Nucleolin targeting shRNA (shNcl).
     - + **Ku80ID_shScrlvsCneg_Network_EdgeList.tsv**: Edge list of the Ku80ID IR2h treated with the control shRNA (shScr).
     - + **Ku80ID_shNclvsCneg_Network_EdgeList.tsv**: Edge list of the Ku80ID IR2h treated with the Nucleolin-targeting shRNA (shNcl).
+    - + **Mre11ID_shNclExp_FullNetwork_EdgeList.tsv**: Edge list of the Sirt6ID Full network containing all the interactions found in the control shRNA (shScr) and the Nucleolin targeting shRNA (shNcl).
     - + **Mre11ID_shScrlvsCneg_Network_EsgeList.tsv**: Edge list of the Mre11ID IR2h treated with the control shRNA (shScr).
     - + **Mre11ID_shNclvsCneg_Network_EdgeList.tsv**: Edge list of the Mre11ID IR2h treated with the Nucleolin-targeting shRNA (shNcl).

+### [Final Notes]
+The files and script published in this repository were used to generate the results published in the scientific article "SPARK: mapping the Sensor Proteome Alliance for Repair Kinetics during double-strand break (DSB) repair", for further clarification or discussion on the analysis published here please refer to Dr. Debra Toiber (<ins>toiber@bgu.ac.il</ins>) from the Ben Gurion University of the Neguev, Israel.